furkancankay/AkgidaUtilizationReport/README.md

 Insert the file path where you want to put the report into the code.
 * `degiskenlercsv_ortak_dosya_yolu = "C:\\Users\\furkan.cankaya\\Desktop\\ExcelKod\\Utilizasyon.xlsx"`

+##
-You are now ready.
+Now, you are ready.
 When you run the code, it reads the data.csv data according to the input values ​​you entered, makes the utilization calculation and puts the utilization report in the folder you want.
+##